numba/numba/docs/source/extending/overloading-guide.rst

 * A NumPy function may return a scalar, array or a data structure which matches one of its inputs - so you need to watch out for type unification problems and dispatch to appropriate implementations.
+For example, ``np.corrcoef`` may return an array or a scalar depending on it's inputs.

 * If you are implementing a new function, you should always update the `documentation